You are viewing a story from harrypotterfanfiction.com

 “Do girls always have to be talking?” he asked simply.

-“Yes, we do,” Hermione replied, grinning.
-“I want to talk to you, anyways.
+“Not always, but right now, yes,” Hermione replied, grinning.
+“I want to talk to you.
 I have some questions.”

 “Because he’s a moron,” Theo replied, scowling.
 “After last year...wouldn’t you get mad if I asked if you were dating him or something?”